Colton’s Fallling For Tayshia As ‘Bachelor’ Spoilers Tease A Big Jump For Couple During Episode 8 Hometowns

 E!
 News shares a sneak peek into part of Colton’s hometown date with Tayshia Adams.
 Fans will remember that Adams and Underwood went bungee jumping during an earlier date and now they’re pushing things to an even more adventurous level.

 The Bachelor spoilers tease that Tayshia will have Colton blindfolded as she drives him to a surprise outing.
-She isn’t telling him what they’re going to be doing and he jokes about how their relationship is based off of trust and that this might be their first fight.
+She isn’t telling him what they’re going to be doing, and he jokes about how their relationship is based on trust and that this might be their first fight.

 Once Tayshia parks and helps Colton out of the car, she tells him to take his blindfold off.
 What follows is surprise and a handful of expletives as Underwood realizes that he and Adams will be skydiving.
-He points out that they’re both afraid of heights and he’s clearly a bit anxious about this while she’s laughing and getting a kick out of the situation.
+He points out that they’re both afraid of heights, and he’s clearly a bit anxious about this while she’s laughing and getting a kick out of the situation.

-Previews for the episode show that Colton and Tayshia will successfully jump out of the plane and Bachelor spoilers suggest that the experience has a big impact on both of them.
+Previews for the episode show that Colton and Tayshia will successfully jump out of the plane, and Bachelor spoilers suggest that the experience has a big impact on both of them.

 As The Inquisitr has shared, the two will have an intense conversation after skydiving.
 Colton will thank Tayshia for pushing him outside his comfort zone, and they’ll both verbalize that they’re falling in love with one another.